Using LinkedIn to Increase Your Social Visibility

 Pick Your Topics Carefully

 As LinkedIn is a professional Network, this thing certainly will affect the readership.
 There are categories, topics and keywords.
 Pick your topics carefully as some topics will have the advantage of being related to professionalism and leadership and LinkedIn being a platform for that.
+To know more about LinkedIn hacks, you can read full review of Meet Alfred.

 While this somehow increases the chances of popularity of some topics, it does not limit your topics.
 If you can write excellent about other topics, you can even expect other people getting inspired and start writing on that topic, forming a new category to write.